DiVitoTommaso/Discord-Bots/README.md

 # Discord Bots
+List of discord bots written in python
 ### Discord Maze
+Implementation of "chat based maze game" on discord using a discord bot written in python.
+If you want to run the project:
+1) create a bot in discord dev portal
+2) upload your token to **maze.py**
+3) To create a maze use: maze <size>x<size> (Ex. !maze 35x35)

 ### Discord Uno
 An implementation of the UNO game in discord using a bot written in pure python.
 If you want to play you need: